duderman/mailmunch/PROGRESS.md

 set up email domain and configure it for ses

-bought mailmunch.co.uk but i dont think it works. ses wont verify it
+bought mailmunch.co.uk (squarespace -> cloudflare registrar) but i dont think it works. ses wont verify it